1970 Pittsburgh Steelers season: Offseason

-In the 1970 NFL Draft, only two Hall of Famers were selected in all 17 Rounds and 442 Picks.
-One being 1st Round, 1st Pick selection Terry Bradshaw, and the second being 3rd Round, 53rd Pick Mel Blount.
-Bradshaw and Blount, both part of the '70s Steeler Dynasty, were both inducted into the Hall of Fame in 1989.
-In his 14-year professional career, Bradshaw got off on a bumpy start from 1970–1975.
-Bradshaw threw a career-high 24 interceptions and only 6 touchdown passes.
+In the 1970 NFL Draft, only two Hall of Famers were selected in all seventeen Rounds and 442 Picks.
+These were 1st Round, 1st Pick selection Terry Bradshaw, and 3rd Round, 53rd Pick Mel Blount.
+Both were part of the 1970s Steeler Dynasty, and both inducted into the Hall of Fame in 1989.
+In his 14-year professional career, Bradshaw got off on a bumpy start from 1970 to 1975, and threw a career-high 24 interceptions and only 6 touchdown passes in 1970.
 In wasn't until 1976 that Bradshaw's career began to peak.
 Blount's career was an overall consistent one.
 In 1975, he intercepted 11 passes for 121 yards.

 In 1966, the NFL agreed on a merger with the rival AFL (American Football League).
 In 1970, the merger became final, as a result of the merger, the AFC (American Football Conference) featuring all the AFL teams and the NFC (National Football Conference) featuring all the "old" NFL teams.
 Two teams from the NFL were asked to join the AFL in the AFC, the Baltimore Colts, and the Cleveland Browns (the Browns owner, Art Modell asked the NFL Commissioner, Pete Rozelle if he could join to play the Cincinnati Bengals in the Battle of Ohio).
 Upon hearing this, Art Rooney (Steelers Owner) asked Rozelle if he could join to keep the Steelers-Browns rivalry alive.
-So, the Steelers would begin playing in the AFC and would leave the Eagles rivalry and many others they had playing the NFC teams.
+So, the Steelers would begin playing in the AFC and would leave the Eagles rivalry and many others they had had playing the NFC teams.
 Also, the Steelers moved into the then state-of-the-art, Three Rivers Stadium and left Pitt Stadium.
 The new Three Rivers was one of the many "cookie-cutter" stadiums across the league and became an icon to Pittsburgh.

 The opening of Three Rivers ended their relatively brief stay at Pitt Stadium, where they had only been playing on a full-time basis for six years.
 Before that, the Steelers played most of their home games at Forbes Field, with occasional games being played at Pitt Stadium to take advantage of the larger capacity.
 The Steelers later returned the favor to the University of Pittsburgh in 2000 when the Pitt Panthers football team moved into Three Rivers for one season as an interim home before Heinz Field was ready in 2001.
 Pitt would also play their Backyard Brawl games against West Virginia in years Pitt hosted the game during the existence of Three Rivers.